djuliano14/djuliano14/README.md

 ## 🧠 About Me

-I’m the **Cofounder and CTO of [Tongo](https://tongo.app)** — a “digital concierge” SaaS platform for hotels that helps properties engage guests and streamline operations.
+I've led development of [Tongo](https://tongo.app)** — a “digital concierge” SaaS platform for hotels that helps properties engage guests and streamline operations.
-At Tongo, I’ve led technical development from the ground up: designing architecture, integrating with hotel property systems, and building an AI layer that personalizes guest experiences.
+Through this I’ve led learned from the ground up designing architecture, integrating with hotel property systems, and building an AI layer that personalizes guest experiences.

 Previously, I worked as a **Network Automation Engineer at State Street**, developing Python-based automation tools and internal platforms to improve operational efficiency and system reliability at scale.